Ackee-Blockchain/wake/docs/testing-framework/getting-started.md

 | `gas_limit` | maximum amount of gas that can be used in the transaction (`max`, `auto` or number)                            |
 | `return_tx` | `True` to return the full transaction object, `False` to return the return value (contract instance)           |
 | `chain`     | `Chain` to which the contract should be deployed                                                               |

+!!! warning "Sending transactions from any account"
+    The `from_` argument can be used to send transactions from any account (including contract) or address.
+    However, this may come at a cost of decreased performance (see [Performance considerations](performance-considerations.md)).

+    **When sending transactions from an account with code (contract), the contract behaves as if it had no code during the execution of the transaction!**

 ```python
 from woke.testing import *